panbong/panbong.github.io/blog/_posts/2021-07-06-Github-hosting-on-the-local-machine.md

+---
 layout: post
-title: How to install PyTorch on the Ubuntu 20.04
+title: How to set up a Github host on the local machine.
 comments: true
 categories: [ml_py]
 tags: Github, host, local machine
+---

 ### How to set up a Github host on the local machine.